MStitterich-IU/dgs_detection/README.md

 If this preparation time is too long it can be skipped by pressing any keyon a keyboard.

 ### Train Model
+Training the LSTM model can be done by executing `model_training.py`.
+It will prompt the user for various inputs, similarly to the "Record Data" step:

+- Select the folder where the training data is stored
+- Put in the number of required training iterations
+- Select the folder for storing the trained model weights / files

+With these inputs provided the prototype will start training for as many iterations as users have requested.
+Each model's weights will be stored in the designated folder.
+Depending on the amount of training data, iterations and available computing power this may take a considerable amount of time.
+Each iteration will save its results in a log file in the same folder as the one in which the models are stored.

 ### Evaluation